timescale/docs/getting-started/run-queries-from-console.md

 - [Data mode][run-popsql]: a rich experience powered by PopSQL.
 You can write queries with autocomplete, save them in folders, share them, create charts/dashboards, and much more.

-- [SQL editor][run-sqleditor]: a simple UI in the ops mode that you use to run ad-hoc ephemeral queries.
+- [SQL editor in Ops mode][run-sqleditor]: a simple SQL editor in Ops mode that lets you run ad-hoc ephemeral queries.
 This is useful for quick one-off tasks like creating an index on a small table or inspecting `pg_stat_statements`.